Aishwarya-97/Linear-Regression/README.md

 - This case study is based on Predictive Analytics and Linear Regression(Machine Learning)
 - It also consists of a seperate pdf file that has answers to all the subjective questions that were given to us as part of the assignment.
 - I have done this case study as part of the Executive PG Diploma program of UpGrad in collaboration with IIIT Bangalore .
 - Language used : Python for Data Science .
-Tools Used - MS Excel
+Tools Used - MS Excel, Jupyter Notebook
 <div><img src="https://www.boston-discovery-guide.com/image-files/hubway-copley-square.jpg" width="500" height="300" align = "center"></img></div>